extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

     - standard deviation for column values

 The reason one profiles their data is to understand what their data is so that they can test it.
-Without profiling data first, one wou
+Without profiling data first, one would find it more difficult to determine when queries are not returning expected results.

+### Governance best pra